-Carolyn, the co-founder of Been Around the Roc blog, was kind enough to ask me for an interview about my story + journey and how Creatures of Whim was born!
+Carolyn, the co-founder of Been Around the Roc blog, was kind enough to ask us for an interview about the story + journey of how Creatures of Whim was born!

 Check out her blog for more inspirational content about independent women: http://beenaroundtheroc.com

 Below is the full interview!

 How This 25-Year-Old Opened A Fair-Trade Boutique and Is Making a Worldwide Impact

 Meet Lynna, who at the age of only 25 opened up her brick-and-mortar boutique in downtown Lexington, Kentucky.
 Lynna’s story depicts the importance of embracing the law of attraction, ethically sourcing goods, and supporting the independent makers in the U.S. and abroad.
 This interview will DEFINITELY leave you inspired!